-Moderation is a tricky business.
+Moderation in a community forum is tricky business.
 Why?

 Well, firstly because doing it well requires excellent judgment and social intuition.